packetgeek/icmptunnel-docker-demo/README.md

 3) Experiment with tunneling other tools and protocols, pushed through the ICMP tunnel.

 4) For a bit of realism (with #3), add filters to the firewall (via iptables statements) that prevent any traffic other than ICMP.

+5) Develop a process and/or tool that recovers the content from the captured ICMP traffic.

 ## Sources